 - Negative feelings: Feelings of worthlessness, hopelessness or suicidal thoughts

-While the effects of stress may differ between individuals, here are some simple tips on how to cope with stress so that you can better manage your mental health.
+While the effects of stress may differ between individuals, here are some simple tips on how to cope with stress during a crisis so that you can better manage your mental health.

 Start Writing a Journal